Southport: Attractions

+Parades

 The Twelfth of July parade in Southport is a major annual event for within the Orange Order, drawing lodges and members from across England and beyond.
 Held to commemorate the Battle of the Boyne, it is organized by the Liverpool Provincial Grand Orange Lodge.
-The event is one of the largest and most visible Orange Order parades outside of Northern Ireland.The procession, which includes marching bands, banners, and ceremonial attire, moves through the town center, attracting crowds of spectators.
+They are under the Grand Orange Lodge of England.
+The event is one of the largest and most visible Orange Order parades outside of Northern Ireland.
+The procession, which includes marching bands, banners, and ceremonial attire, moves through the town center, attracting crowds of spectators.
 The parade route typically passes through prominent streets before ending in a park for a day of celebration and activities.
 The event has a long history in Merseyside, starting in 1819.

+The Apprentice Boys of Derry in England host their annual Siege of Derry commemoration parade in Southport, Apprentice Boys branches are accompanied by marching bands.

+The Provincial Grand Black Chapter of England of the Royal Black Institution holds their annual Black Saturday parade on the first Saturday in August through Southport.